3. Dog Owner Training Instead Of Dog Training

 it is most often a sign that their owner needs training.

+On the previous page we also looked at the needs of the dog and see that aggression or other problematic behaviour is a most often a cry for help from the dog.
 Under all circumstances, seek a professional trainer – and make sure it is a professional before you expose yourself, and even worse, expose your dog.

 Here are some questions you should ask a trainer before you commit: